Deeshant25/Azure-to-Kafka-decryption/README.md

 # Integration2
-An app to download a PGP encrypted file from Azure Blob Storage, decrypt it and write its contents to a file
+An app to download an encrypted file from Azure Blob Storage, decrypt it and write its contents to a file

 Steps to run: